 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-Hundreds of native trees, shrubs and wetland plants were planted within the Ulao and Mole Creek project areas, restoring 8.66 and 18.29 acres respectively, of habitat for birds and wildlife as well as competing with invasive species.
-In 2015-2016 subsequent phases were completed at both restoration project sites and the newly added Kaul Creek site with the same restoration activities and additional native tree and shrub plantings.
-14 strategically placed ash trees (large woody debris) were installed within the newly restored Kaul Creek channel to provide habitat for several fish, avian, wildlife and herptile species.
+From 2013-2017, hundreds of native trees, shrubs and wetland plants were planted within the Ulao and Mole Creek project areas, restoring 18.29 and 8.66 acres of habitat respectively, for birds and wildlife as well as competing with invasive species.
+In 2015-2017 subsequent phases were completed at both restoration project sites and the newly added Kaul Creek site with the same restoration activities and additional native tree and shrub plantings.
+Strategically placed ash trees (large woody debris) were installed within the newly restored creek channels and wetlands to provide habitat for several fish, avian, wildlife and herptile species.
+In 2018, the Department began working with a landowner in the Ulao Headwaters (Ulao Hardwood Swamp) of the Ulao watershed through a USFS-GLRI grant to mitigate the loss of ash trees canopy caused by emerald ash borer through tree native planting.
+The locally significant natural area is dominated by ash trees that are now standing dead.
+The Department worked with the landowner, private contractors and conservation corps to replant the swamp with native trees.
+Many ash will remain standing-dead as habitat.
+The goal for this project was to plant at least 7,500 native tree seedlings and 200 large trees.
+The landowner also planted hundreds of trees on the property as match to the project.
+Between 2018 - 2020, 7,695 tree seedlings and 520 large trees were planted over 40 acres of land as part of the project.

 M. Demonstrate that your community offers a program for private property owners who are interested in dealing with invasive plants that have significant negative impacts on bird habitat.

-The Planning and Parks Department, through collaboration with the Ulao Creek Partnership, Inc. (UCP) and MAS, sponsored another program/event to remove invasive species (e.g. invasive shrubs from riparian woodlands such as buckthorn and honeysuckle) on private property within the Ulao Creek Watershed.
-In addition, the Department, through its participation and collaboration with the UCP and in conjunction with the Ulao Creek Habitat Restoration project, offered a program to plant native trees on UCP member’s private properties to enhance the watershed and provide for native habitat.
-As mentioned, the Department is managing two large scale habitat restoration projects on Ulao/Kaul and Mole Creeks.
+The Planning and Parks Department, through collaboration with the Ulao Creek Partnership, Inc. (UCP) and SEWISC, sponsors programs/events to remove invasive species (e.g. invasive shrubs from riparian woodlands such as buckthorn and honeysuckle and garlic mustard and dames rocket) on private property within the Ulao Creek Watershed.
+In addition, the Department, through its participation and collaboration with the UCP and in conjunction with the Ulao Creek Habitat Restoration project, offers a program to plant native trees on UCP member’s private properties to enhance the watershed and provide for native habitat.
+The Department has also provided advice on the management of invasive species to the private landowner of the Ulao Swamp headwaters where active tree planting is ongoing.
+As mentioned, the Department is managing an ongoing large-scale habitat restoration project on Ulao/Kaul Creek.
 All project work is being implemented on private property.
-The Department has also coordinated phragmities removal projects with OWLT on private properties adjacent to the habitat restoration projects.
+The Department has also coordinated phragmites removal projects with OWLT on private properties adjacent to the habitat restoration projects.
 Throughout the duration of the projects, the Department has been assisting landowners in the removal of invasive species on their properties.
+The Department, in partnership with MAS, received a National Audubon Society Audubon in Action Grant in 2018 to continue working on private lands in the Ulao Creek Watershed to manage invasive species and plant native trees in 2019.
+In 2020, the UCP, in partnership with the Department, continued invasive species management efforts in the restoration area through a SEWISC invasive species management grant awarded to UCP.
+AmeriCorps NCCC and MCSC teams assisted with invasive species removal efforts, removing invasive buckthorn and honeysuckle from approximately 7 acres of private land in the Ulao Creek watershed.
+In 2021, the Department worked with the UCP to raise grant funds for continued invasive species management in the Ulao Creek watershed on private priority.
+The UCP was awarded a grant for work to continue management in 2022-2023 with assistance from the Department to manage and implement the project.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.